SyedMustafaAhmad/SyedMustafaAhmad/README.md

 </br>

 # Greetings 👋
 I'm **Syed Mustafa Ahmed**.
 Currently doing my bachelors in **Computer Science**.
-I'm interested in oprating systems, sub-atomic physics, spacecrafts and free opensource software.
-Currently, I am a novice so my current projects very basic in nature.
-Although I do have some interesting one's I'm currently invested in so I'm exciting to share them and get some feedback.
+I'm interested in operating systems, Linux, physics, spacecrafts and free opensource software.
+Currently, I am a novice so my current projects are very basic in nature.
+Although, I do have some interesting one's I'm currently invested in so I'm excited to share them and get some feedback.

 ## Repositories
 - [Trajectory Prediction in Particle Colliders (TPIPC)](https://github.com/SyedMustafaAhmad/TPIPC) (:writing_hand: ongoing...)